 1. Understand Your Investment Goals

-Wine is typically a long-term investment, with holding periods ranging from 5 to 10 years.
-Investors should be prepared to lock up their capital for this duration to see meaningful returns.
+Before committing to a wine investment fund, get clear on your financial objectives, risk tolerance, and investment horizon.
+Wine is a long-term asset, with holding periods typically running from 5 to 10 years.
+You need to be genuinely comfortable locking up your capital for that duration if you want to see meaningful returns.

 Ask yourself: